LLM for International Students

 LLM students are free to design their own program of study from the Law School's many upper-level courses and seminars, including commercial and corporate, international, constitutional, and human rights law.

 A written thesis is not required, but students with well-defined topics may pursue individual research projects.

-During their first semester in residence, students enroll in two mandatory courses.
-The Common Law Reasoning course, which focuses on the fundamental research, analysis, and drafting skills expected of U.S. trained lawyers, and American Jurisprudence, introducing students to the history and principal characteristics of the American public and private law systems.
-With the exception of these two courses, LLM students are completely integrated with American JD students.
+During their time in residence, students enroll in two mandatory courses.
+The Common Law Reasoning course, which focuses on the fundamental research, analysis, and drafting skills expected of U.S. trained lawyers, and either American Jurisprudence, American Legal Studies: Civil Procedure, or American Legal Studies: Constitutional Law, which introduce students to the history and principal characteristics of the American public and private law systems.
+With the exception of these courses, LLM students are completely integrated with American JD students.